Mendy5/Udacity_Data_Scientist_Projects/README.md

-# Udacity_Data_Scientist_Projects
+# Udacity Data Scientist Project I: Writing a Data Scientist Blog Post
-This repository contains all the project related files of the Udacity data scientist nanodegree program
+This repository contains all related files of the Udacity data scientist nanoprogram project I: write a data scientist blog post

-# Project I: Writing a Data Scientist Blog Post
 ## Installation
 The code should run in the Python 3.6.* environment